 Estate Planning is essential for anyone, with or without assets.
 We offer a wide range of estate planning services to fit your specific needs.
 If you are thinking about an estate plan, you should consider the following and be ready to answer these questions:

 - What are my assets?
 How are my assets owned?
 Are they titled jointly with someone else or solely owned?
 Do I have beneficiaries to any of my assets?
 Are my assets estate assets or non-estate assets?

 - How do you I want my assets to be distributed?
 Who are my heirs or beneficiaries?
 Should I consider charities?
-Are any of my beneficiaries old enough or competent to receive the assets?
+Are any of my beneficiaries old enough to receive the assets?
 Are any of my beneficiaries disabled or unable to receive the assets for any reason?
 Should I place conditions on any of my beneficiaries to receive assets?

 - Do I want to include any funeral or burial instructions?

 - Will my estate trigger any tax issues?

 - During your lifetime, who should handle my financial and medical decisions if I become incapacitated or unable to make those decisions?

 - Do you I need to plan for Medicaid and Long Term Care Assistance?

 With every plan, we include financial and medical powers of attorney as well as advance directives to plan for the worst.
 We want you prepared for the future.
 The growing trend is download and sign forms from the internet.
 But a flawed estate plan will create fatal defects, which may cost thousands to fix.
 From our experience, internet forms often cause more problems than they pretend to fix.
 I have countless examples of a small errors causing large issues to your estate plan.